The Roman Catholic Parish of Lady, Star of the Sea, Weymouth, Dorset, UK

 In his book 'After Virtue' the philosopher Alasdair MacIntyre compares the circumstances of those persons today, having traditional beliefs about virtue, to the men and women in the so-called "Dark Ages."
 He argues that we are in a new dark age, and this time the barbarians are not at the gates, they have been ruling us for some time.
 MacIntyre's book was written in 1984; since then our age has become even darker.

-According to ++Charles Chaput, Archbishop of Philadelphia, (click here to read his talk "Law and Morality in Public Discourse"), MacIntyre is suggesting that one of the ways we might begin to live more fruitfully in a world that seems so deeply conflicted is to create parishes, seminaries, clubs, colleges and families that are real schools of sanctification.
+According to ++Charles Chaput, until recently Archbishop of Philadelphia, (click here to read his talk "Law and Morality in Public Discourse"), MacIntyre is suggesting that one of the ways we might begin to live more fruitfully in a world that seems so deeply conflicted is to create parishes, seminaries, clubs, colleges and families that are real schools of sanctification.
 These would be vital in building up society, changing the culture, and trying to build a renewed sense of Christian community.

 In this regard, Parish Groups therefore are an important witness to the Christian life and Catholic Teaching.